iAbhishek91/learn-groovy/README.md

 - they are class with properties.
 - purpose: TDL

+### File system

+- `File` class can work with file also with directory.

+### thread

+- thread concept are same, however the implementation is bit different.

 ## Meta Programming

 - before doing some action such as calling a function, reading a property or writing a property we can do certain thing.